About Our Macadamia Nuts

-Each harvest load is put through a de-husker to remove the green husk before going on to a sorting table where any nuts with blemishes are removed.
-The brown nut in shell is then stored in silos, and dried with warm air in preparation for cracking.
-The nut is ready to be cracked when the kernel rattles on shaking the nut.
+Macadamias are an autumn/winter crop, so we start our harvest in late March/early April and finish in August/September.
+Each harvest load is put through a de-husker to remove the green husk before being sorted where any nuts with blemishes are removed.
+The nuts in shell are then stored in silos and dried with warm air in preparation for cracking.
+Our macadamias are sent as nuts in shell to our macadamia nut processor on the Sunshine Coast for processing and value adding.

-The macadamia trees flower each year from August to October.
+From late August through to October the macadamia trees are in flower.
 Many individual small cream to pale yellow flowers are formed on a single long finger called a raceme.
-After the individual flowers are pollinated by bees, they become small green buds and are still on the raceme.
-Over time many of the small buds will fall off the tree, leaving the tree with a manageable number of buds to grow and mature into macadamia nuts.
+After the individual flowers are pollinated by bees, they become small green buds.
+Many of the small buds will soon fall off the tree, leaving a manageable number of buds to grow and mature into macadamia nuts.

-The small green buds grow in size over the summer months.
-While the macadamia nuts are growing, the grass between the rows of trees is mowed, and the leaves mulched and any large sticks and rocks are removed.
-This leaves a tidy and even orchard floor for the macadamias to fall on to when they mature and drop from the trees, and allows the harvester to easily pick up the macadamias off the ground.
+While the macadamia nuts are growing over the summer months, the trees are fertilised with organic liquid molasses and seaweed, and organic rock fertiliser.
+The grass between the rows of trees is mowed, and the leaves mulched, and any large sticks and rocks are removed.
+This leaves a tidy and even orchard floor for the macadamias to fall onto when they mature and drop from the trees; and allows the harvester to easily pick up the macadamias off the ground.